serverless/blog/posts/2020-05-06-s3-one-time-signed-url.md

 The following example will leverage CloudFront and Lambda@Edge functions to expire the presigned URL when the initial upload starts.

 Lambda@Edge functions are similar to AWS Lambda functions, but with a few limitations.
 At the time the execution time and memory size are more limited than in the regular Lambda functions, and no environmental variables can be used.

-The example project which is available on GitHub is made with Serverless Framework.
+[The example project](https://github.com/laardee/one-time-presigned-url) is made with the Serverless Framework.
 For those who are new with the Serverless Framework, it is a deployment tool which can be used to deploy resources to AWS and other cloud environments.
 Next, I'll go through the basic concept and components.

 ## The Concept

 The objective is that the object can be created with a presigned URL, but so that each presigned URL can only be used once.

 I had a few different ideas for the implementation.
 The first one was to index expired tokens only, which was not as good as I thought.
 In this approach, I would have to check that the token is valid ok before I write anything to the index.
 I ended up getting everything from favicon.ico to my signature index.

 Then I thought that if I only write signature hash to valid index and then delete it when it is used, but that was no go because S3 is eventual consistency on delete.
 I might still get an object although it was deleted earlier.
 I could use, e.g. DynamoDB with global tables for this approach, but single bucket deployment is much more comfortable.

 I could also create a homebrew token system, but I rather use something AWS engineers have developed and tested.

 How this implementation work is that first, the user makes a request to /url endpoint (step 1, Figure 1), it triggers a lambda function (step 2, Figure 1) which creates a presigned URL using S3 API (step 3, Figure 1).
 Then a hash created from it is saved to the bucket (step 4, Figure 1) as a valid signature.
 After that Lambda function creates a response which contains the URL (step 5, Figure 1) and returns it to the user (step 6, Figure 1).

-Figure 1.
-Presigned URL creation
+**Figure 1.** Presigned URL creation

 The user then uses that URL to upload the file (step 1, Figure 2) and validation lambda check (step 2, Figure 2) if the hash created from URL can be found from valid signatures index and is not in the indexed as an expired token.
 If we have a match from both conditions, the current hash is written to expired signatures index (step 4, Figure 2).